 Another notable thing is that Marcell is a major vacation destination.
 Much of the township’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Marcell’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-The per capita income in Marcell in 2022 was $30,595, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $122,380 for a family of four.
+The per capita income in Marcell in 2022 was $30,964, which is lower middle income relative to Minnesota and the nation.
+This equates to an annual income of $123,856 for a family of four.
 However, Marcell contains both very wealthy and poor people as well.

 The people who call Marcell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marcell residents report their race to be White.
-Important ancestries of people in Marcell include German, Norwegian, Swedish, Finnish, and English.
+The greatest number of Marcell residents report their race to be White, followed by Native American.
+Important ancestries of people in Marcell include German, Norwegian, English, Irish, and Finnish.

 The most common language spoken in Marcell is English.
 Other important languages spoken here include Italian and German/Yiddish.